pippocla/my_home/README.md

  - the state of the valve

 **GATEWAY**
--It's possible to read the data from the gateway bTicino installed:
+- It's possible to read the data from the gateway bTicino installed:
  - Gateway Model
  - Gateway IP
  - Gateway Firmware